 Dietary fibres are more complex strings of sugars.
 These carbohydrates are too complex to break down easily.
-It takes loads of time and plenty of bacteria to unlink these chains into simple sugars.
+It takes loads of time to unlink these chains into simple sugars.
 Eating food that is high in fibre is recommended by experts to aid our digestion systems as we use it to remove waste from our bodies.

 White flour has a lot of the grain removed which makes wholemeal bread a better source of dietary fibres.